muntashir-wahid/learn-c-programming-language/README.md

 ### Symbolic Constants

 **Symbolic constants** are not variables, so they do not appear in declarations.
 Identifiers are used to represent fixed values in programs using symbolic constants in the **C Programming** language.
 There is no semicolon at the end of a **#define** line.

+### Function

+In _C_, function is equivalent to subroutine.

+**Subroutine:** A set of instructions that are used repeatedly in a program.

+A function provides a convenient way to encapsulate some computation, which can then be used without worrying about it's implementation.

+We use _parameter_ for a variable named in teh parenthesized list in a function definition, and _argument_ for the value used in the call of the function.